KyloIO/kylo-docs/installation/KyloDeploymentGuide.rst

 ..

-In addition there is a script for cleaning up the hive schema and HDFS folders that are related to a specific "category" that is defined in the UI.
+In addition there is a script for cleaning up the Hive schema and HDFS folders that are related to a specific "category" that is defined in the UI.